Network Security Monitoring

 When security professionals install the necessary software to fulfill a cyber strategy, whether through pushing it via a remote MDM (mobile device management) system or locally, they must ensure that the correct protections have been afforded to the correct devices.

-If network entry points have not been properly configured, they present potential vulnerabilities and increase its attack surface (the opportunity for hackers to gain access).
+If network entry points have not been properly configured, they present potential vulnerabilities and increase the network’s attack surface (the opportunity for hackers to gain access).

 The security of a network is only as good as the people who are managing it, and if these basic aspects of security maintenance are not being monitored correctly and devices and hardware are left misconfigured, then that’s a big vulnerability for an organization’s network.

-Social engineering cyberattacks, like phishing, are the primary way hackers gain access to networks, and these rely exclusively on preying on those who do not know what to look for when being targeted—most often via email.
+Social engineering cyberattacks, like phishing, vishing, and smishing, are the primary way hackers gain access to networks, and these rely exclusively on preying on those who do not know what to look for when being targeted—most often via email.

 As a result, the workforce itself is the biggest vulnerability to a network, and this means businesses should take great efforts to ensure the probability of one of their staff accidentally handing over sensitive information is minimized as much as possible.

-This is done through security awareness training, a solution which educates end users in what to look out for and how to deal with malicious social engineering attempts.
+This is done through security awareness training, a solution that educates end users in what to look out for and how to deal with malicious social engineering attempts.

-Much like having a network which relies on improperly configured hardware creates a big vulnerability for organizations, outdated software can also mean danger lurks around the corner.
+Much like how improperly configured hardware creates a big vulnerability for organizations, outdated software can also mean danger around the corner.

 Zero-day attacks are cyberattacks where malicious actors discover a vulnerability in a piece of software and then attempt to take advantage of that vulnerability before it is fixed by the application's developers.